Leernes metro station

 Leernes [lɛʀn] is a Charleroi Metro station, build at ground level and located in Leernes (part of the Fontaine-l'Évêque municipality), in fare zone 2.
 The station has only one entrance, on its eastern end.

 Nearby points of interest

 The station is located in a rural area, relatively far from the community it is supposed to serve.
 The Leernes cemetery is 400 m away from the station.

 Transfers

-There are no direct bus transfers at the station, although there's a stop of TEC Charleroi bus line 173 which is 300 m away.
-That line does not run on Sundays.
+There are no direct bus transfers at the station, although there is a bus stop 300 m away served by TEC Charleroi no. 173 from Monday to Saturday.